polyrhythm-project/new-polyrhythm-project-website/corpus/composers.md

 		<div class="col-md-6">
 			<div class="card-body">
 				<h5 class="category mb-2 card-title">Birth Region or Country</h5>
-				<p class="card-text">The word cloud represents the corpus from the perspective of composers' birth country, with France the most represented country.</p>
+				<p class="card-text">The word cloud represents the corpus from the perspective of composers' birth countries.
+France is the most common birth country, which is shared four of the twenty composers (Claude Debussy, Maurice Ravel, Edgard Varèse, and Olivier Messiaen).</p>
 			</div>
 		</div>
 		<div class="col-md-6">